gantry/docs-old/Docs/wordpress/configure/INDEX.md

 ![](assets/template-override-assigned-params.jpg)

 Configure items, then click on the **Assignments** tab.
-All content type items are listed here, so just check the items you wish this particular Override to apply to.
+All content type items are listed here, so just check the items you want this particular Override to apply to.

 ![](assets/template-override-assign-menus.jpg)

 Override Examples
 -----------------
-Below is a simple example of an Override.
+Below is an example of an Override.
 The **Layouts → MainBody Positions** setting has been overridden.
-Therefore, in the screenshots below, you can see that the sidebar allocation can be either left or right of the mainbody, and not be applied globally.
-This is the same for other settings as well, such as Gizmos or Styles.
+Therefore, in the screenshots below, you can see that the sidebar allocation can be either left or right of the main body without being applied globally.
+This is the same for other settings like *Gizmos* or *Styles*, as well.

 | ![][example1] | ![][example2] |
 |---------------|---------------|